Asiandaniel/Web-Solution-with-WordPress-/README.md

 Web Server:

 - web-server-root - for the default EBS attached to the web-server instance when created
-- web-server-vol-1 - for the xvdb attached to the web-server
+- web-server-vol-1 - for the nvme1n1  attached to the web-server
-- web-server-vol-2 - for the xvdc attached to the web-server
+- web-server-vol-2 - for the nvme2n1  attached to the web-server
-- web-server-vol-3 - for the xvdd attached to the web-server
+- web-server-vol-3 - for the nvme3n1  attached to the web-server

 DB Server: